Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsection{Interval Based}

-Interval based classifiers~\citep{deng13forest} extract phase dependent intervals of fixed offsets and compute (summary) statistics on these intervals.
-A majority of approaches include some form of random selection for choosing intervals, employing essentially a form of randomised feature selection, since the same random interval locations are used across every series, although many of the interval based classifiers combine features from multiple intervals.
+\textit{Interval based} classifiers~\citep{deng13forest} extract phase dependent intervals of fixed offsets and compute (summary) statistics on these intervals.
+A majority of approaches include some form of random selection for choosing intervals, where the same random interval locations are used across every series.
+Many of the interval based classifiers combine features from multiple random intervals.
 The motivation for taking intervals is to mitigate for confounding noise.
 Figure~\ref{fig:ethanol} shows an example problem where taking intervals will be better than using features derived from the whole series.

-Interval based classifiers adopt a random forest ensemble model, where each base classifier is a pipeline of transformation and a tree classifier (visualised in Figure~\ref{fig:ensemble}).
+Most recent interval based classifiers adopt a random forest ensemble model, where each base classifier is a pipeline of transformation and a tree classifier (visualised in Figure~\ref{fig:ensemble}).
 Diversity is injected through randomising the intervals for each tree.
+The relation flowchart for interval based algorithms is shown in Figure~\ref{fig:interval_flow}.